cool-chicken/OS-experiment-code/README.md

-Project 1—UNIX Shell and History Feature
+#Project 1—UNIX Shell and History Feature
+##This is the second experiment code for operating system learning
 This project consists of designing a C program to serve as a shell interface that accepts user commands and then executes each command in a separate process.
 This project can be completed on any Linux, UNIX, or Mac OS X system.